-Bordeaux Hall is a two-story residence hall that offers a private exterior room entrance and a private bathroom for a single person.
+Bordeaux Hall is a "double" housing option in The Village at St. Mary's.
+This two-story residence hall offers a private exterior room entrance and a private bathroom for a single person.
 Each room has built-in closets and drawers with a twin bed, desk and chair, and doors opening to a courtyard with picnic space.
+Fire alarm monitoring done on site and partial sprinkler system installed.